Search by Keyword

 The new 1986 stereo mix by George Martin was used for the “Rubber Soul” compact disc release on April 30th, 1987, the vinyl edition coming out on July 21st, 1987.
 This mix was also used when the CD was remastered and re-released on September 9th, 2009 on CD and on November 13th, 2012 on vinyl.

-On November 20th, 1995, Capitol released "Norwegian Wood" as a single in its Cema series of "For Jukeboxes Only" 45's with "If I Needed Someone" as the b-side.
-Only 1,000 copies were printed on green vinyl, these being made available through "Collector's Choice Music" as a bonus release when you purchased a 1995 sealed set of Beatles LP's.
+Then, on November 20th, 1995, Capitol released "Norwegian Wood" as a single in its Cema series of "For Jukeboxes Only" 45's with "If I Needed Someone" as the b-side.
+Initially, 1,000 copies were printed on green vinyl, these being made available only through "Collector's Choice Music" as a bonus release when you purchased a 1995 sealed set of Beatles LP's.
 Then, on November 12th, 1996, black vinyl copies were printed and released without the Cema designation on the label with a different catalog number, both of these being quite valuable today.

-Then, on March 18th, 1996, the highly anticipated “Anthology 2” set was released which featured the long sought after “take one” of “This Bird Has Flown” recorded on October 12th, 1965.
-Although this version had been available for years on bootleg albums, the general public was now able to own it on an official Apple release.
+On March 18th, 1996, the highly anticipated “Anthology 2” set was released which featured the long sought after “take one” of “This Bird Has Flown” recorded on October 12th, 1965.
+Although this version had been available for years on bootleg albums, the general public was now able to own it on an official Apple release on both compact disc and vinyl.

 For those of you who find it important to hear George coughing on the original mono mix and to own the original 1965 stereo mix, these are now available in the US once again on the box set “The Beatles In Mono,” which has remastered these mixes and released them on September 9th, 2009.